 - the health of each spouse

-Alimony is tax deductible and should be around 30 to 35 percent of the difference between the gross incomes of the parties.
+Alimony is tax-deductible and should be around 30 to 35 percent of the difference between the gross incomes of the parties.
 However, the judge may calculate differently if one of the spouses is unemployed or under-employed.

 Each state’s divorce laws foresee how property is divided.
 The law dictates an equitable division of the marital assets.
-However, equitably doesn’t necessarily mean equally.
+However, equitable doesn’t necessarily mean equally.
 A judge needs to consider many factors before deciding property division in case of divorce:

 - length of marriage

 - age of each party